United Reformed Churches in North America (URCNA)

 1 1 Cor.
 6:19-20 2 Rom.
 14:7-9 3 1 Cor.
 3:23; Titus 2:14 4 1 Pet.
 1:18-19; 1 John 1:7-9; 2:2 5 John 8:34-36; Heb.
 2:14-15; 1 John 3:1-11 6 John 6:39-40; 10:27-30; 2 Thess.
 3:3; 1 Pet.
 1:5 7 Matt.
 10:29-31; Luke 21:16-18 8 Rom.
 8:28 9 Rom.
 8:15-16; 2 Cor.
 1:21-22; 5:5; Eph.
 1:13-14 10 Rom.
 8:1-17

-2 Q. WHAT MUST YOU KNOW TO LIVE AND DIE IN THE JOY OF THIS COMFORT?
+2 Q. HOW MANY THINGS MUST YOU KNOW TO LIVE AND DIE IN THE JOY OF THIS COMFORT?

-A. Three things: first, how great my sin and misery are;1 second, how I am set free from all my sins and misery;2 third, how I am to thank God for such deliverance.3
+A. Three: first, how great my sin and misery are;1 second, how I am delivered from all my sins and misery;2 third, how I am to thank God for such deliverance.3

 1 Rom.
 3:9-10; 1 John 1:10 2 John 17:3; Acts 4:12; 10:43 3 Matt.
 5:16; Rom.
 6:13; Eph.
 5:8-10; 2 Tim.
 2:15; 1 Pet.
 2:9-10

-We all believe with the heart and confess with the mouth that there is one only simple and spiritual Being, which we call God; and that He is eternal, incomprehensible, invisible, immutable, infinite, almighty, perfectly wise, just, good, and the overflowing fountain of all good.
+that there is a single and simple spiritual being, whom we call God— eternal, incomprehensible, invisible, unchangeable, infinite, almighty; completely wise, just, and good, and the overflowing source of all good.

-We know Him by two means: First, by the creation, preservation, and government of the universe; which is before our eyes as a most elegant book, wherein all creatures, great and small, are as so many characters leading us to see clearly the invisible things of God, even his everlasting power and divinity, as the apostle Paul says (Romans 1:20).
-All which things are sufficient to convince men and leave them without excuse.
-Second, He makes Himself more clearly and fully known to us by His holy and divine Word, that is to say, as far as is necessary for us to know in this life, to His glory and our salvation.
+We know him by two means: First, by the creation, preservation, and government of the universe, since that universe is before our eyes like a beautiful book in which all creatures, great and small, are as letters to make us ponder the invisible things of God: his eternal power and his divinity, as the apostle Paul says in Romans 1:20.
+All these things are enough to convict men and to leave them without excuse.
+Second, he makes himself known to us more openly by his holy and divine Word, as much as we need in this life, for his glory and for the salvation of his own.

-We confess that this Word of God was not sent nor delivered by the will of man, but that men spake from God, being moved by the Holy Spirit, as the apostle Peter says; and that afterwards God, from a special care which He has for us and our salvation, commanded His servants, the prophets and apostles, to commit His revealed word to writing; and He Himself wrote with His own finger the two tables of the law.
+We confess that this Word of God was not sent nor delivered by the will of men, but that holy men of God spoke, being moved by the Holy Spirit, as Peter says.1 Afterwards our God— because of the special care he has for us and our salvation — commanded his servants, the prophets and apostles, to commit this revealed Word to writing.
+He himself wrote with his own finger the two tables of the law.
 Therefore we call such writings holy and divine Scriptures.